ddepeppe/ELK-Stacker/README.md

 Playbooks are YAML files and have the extension .yml.
 These files are copied the /etc/ansible and /etc/ansible/roles folders and are executed with the command ansible-playbook playbookname.yml

  Playbooks include:
-pentest.yml (setup DVWA hosts) install-elk.yml (setup ELk-VM) filebeat-playbook.yml (install filebeat on DVWA hosts) metricbeat-playbook.yml (install Metricbeat on DVWA hosts)
+ pentest.yml (setup DVWA hosts) install-elk.yml (setup ELk-VM) filebeat.yml (install filebeat on DVWA hosts) metricbeat.yml (install Metricbeat on DVWA hosts)

 The "hosts" file is updated to make Ansible run the playbook on a specific machine.
 Specify which machine to install the ELK server on versus which to install Filebeat on by using "webservers" or "elk" in the playbook.

  HOSTS file:

 -[webservers]
    10.0.0.9 ansible_python_interpreter=/usr/bin/python3
    10.0.0.10 ansible_python_interpreter=/usr/bin/python3
    10.0.0.13 ansible_python_interpreter=/usr/bin/python3

-[elk]
+-[elk]
    10.2.0.4 ansible_python_interpreter=/usr/bin/python3

 Use the URL to check that the ELK server is running: http://40.123.43.190:5601/app/kibana